dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 **Available Extensions:**

 *   [Volunteer Sign Up Sheets Customizer](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-customizer/) - Edit all public facing text displays.
 Customize the styling of sheet/task list tables.
-Create custom Layout Templates that can be assigned on a per sheet basis, to display only the columns you want in the order that you want them, and much more!
+Create custom Layout Templates that can be assigned on a per sheet basis, to display only the columns you want in the order that you want them.
+Create custom emails for any email type that can be assigned on a per sheet basis, and much more!
 *   [Volunteer Sign Up Sheets Custom Fields](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-custom-fields/) - Create custom fields that can be used to display additional info for sheets and/or tasks, and can also be used to collect (and optionally display) additional information from users when they sign up for a task/item.
 *   [Volunteer Sign Up Sheets Calendar Display](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-calendar-display/) - Display your events and signups in one or more custom calendars, with a variety of display options.
 *   [Volunteer Sign Up Sheets Groups](https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheet-groups/) - Organize your sign up sheets by Groups, or Categories.
 Can also import groups from BuddyPress and the WordPress Groups extension.